Bills

 Enacted

-This bill would require the state board, within 30 days of the receipt of an application for the issuance of an executive order to exempt an aftermarket part and any associated fees, to determine whether the application is complete and, within 60 days of determining that an application is complete, to approve or deny the application, as specified.
-The bill would require the state board to approve or deny an amended application within 30 days of the denial of the original application.
+This bill would require the state board, within 30 days of the receipt of an application to exempt certain aftermarket parts and any associated fees, to determine whether the application is complete and, within 60 days of determining that an application is complete and receiving any additional requested emissions testing data, to approve or deny the application, as specified.
+The bill would require the state board to approve or deny an amended application within 30 days of the receipt of the amended application.
 If the state board does not approve or deny an application within those timelines, the bill would require the state board to refund the applicant 50% of any fee collected for the application.
-The bill would also require the state board to submit a report to the Legislature on review and issuance timelines for executive orders issued to exempt aftermarket parts on or before March 1, 2028, and biennially thereafter until March 1, 2034.
+The bill would also require the state board to submit a report to the Legislature on review and issuance timelines for executive orders issued to exempt those aftermarket parts on or before March 1, 2028, and biennially thereafter until March 1, 2034.